sora91s/mongo/src/mongo/db/STABLE_API_README.md

 checker script can’t type check  `any` , since the main logic for the type exists outside of the IDL file.
 As many commands have valid reasons for using type `any`, we do not restrict usage.
 Instead, the command must be added to an [allowlist](https://github.com/mongodb/mongo/blob/6aaad044a819a50a690b932afeda9aa278ba0f2e/buildscripts/idl/idl_check_compatibility.py#L52).
-This also applies to any fields marked as `stability: unstable`.
-This is to prevent unexpected errors when modifying a field from `stability: unstable` to `stability: stable`.
+This also applies to any `unstable` fields.
+This is to prevent unexpected errors when modifying a field from `unstable` to `stable`.
 By intentionally opting in, we assume the implementer understands the implications and has valid reasons to use `any`.

 ## Stable API implementation